Higher spin mapping class groups and strata of Abelian differentials over Teichm{\"u}ller space: Higher spin structures

 is a quadratic form on $H_1(\Sigma_g; \Z/2\Z)$; here one evaluates $\phi(x)$ on $x \ne 0$ by choosing a simple closed curve representative for $x$ and applying Lemma \ref{lemma:2spinhom}. \end{remark}

 \para{Orbits of quadratic forms and the Arf invariant} The symplectic group $\Sp(2g, \Z/2\Z)$ acts on the set of quadratic forms on $H_1(\Sigma_g;\Z/2\Z)$ by pullback.
 Here we recall the {\em Arf invariant} which describes the orbit structure of this group action.
+The definition and basic properties presented in this paragraph were developed by Arf in \cite{Arf}.

 \begin{definition}[Arf invariant] Let $V$ be a vector space over $\Z/2\Z$ equipped with a symplectic form $\pair{\cdot, \cdot}$, and $q$ be a quadratic form on $V$.
 The {\em Arf invariant} of $q$, written $\Arf(q)$, is the element of $\Z/2\Z$ defined by